-Bloomberg believes the risk of forced and child labour existing within our critical first-tier suppliers, based on the assessment that the majority of which are domiciled in countries with a low prevalence for Modern Slavery, according to the Global Slavery Index, is low.
-We recognize that where our suppliers are domiciled and/or providing services in jurisdictions where forced and child labour is more prevalent, this increases the inherent risks in our supply chain.
+Bloomberg believes the risk of Modern Slavery existing within our critical first-tier suppliers, based on the assessment that the majority of which are domiciled in countries with a low prevalence for Modern Slavery, according to the Global Slavery Index, is low.
+We recognize that where our suppliers are domiciled and/or providing services in jurisdictions where Modern Slavery is more prevalent, this increases the inherent risks in our supply chain.
 We have taken a number of steps to reduce that risk - please also see the section on our Vendor Risk Management processes below for more detail.

 Globally, a large number of our first-tier suppliers are likely to rely on global supply chains for the provision of goods and/or services provided to us.
-We are aware that the risk of forced and child labour may be higher in relation to suppliers in certain locations and/or industries, sectors, or products, and we are developing new procedures to more effectively identify and manage risks across these goods, services and jurisdictions.
-The products and services in our supply chain that we consider to have a higher risk of forced or child labour include the following:
+We are aware that the risk of Modern Slavery may be higher in relation to suppliers in certain locations and/or industries, sectors or products, and we are developing new procedures to more effectively identify and manage risks across these goods, services and jurisdictions.
+The products and services in our supply chain that we consider to have a higher risk of Modern Slavery include the following:

-- Cleaning services; - Facilities management;
+- Cleaning services;

+- Facilities management;

 - Food and beverage, travel and hospitality;

 - Office supplies;

 - IT and telecommunications hardware;

-- · Promotional materials; and
+- Promotional materials; and

 - Logistics and transportation.